inputsh/awesome-c/README.md

 * [docopt.c][270] - A C implementation of a command-line option parser.
 [Expat][11].
 * [dyncall][281] - Another foreign function interface library.
 [Expat][11].
 * [FANN][325] - Fast Artifical Neural Network library; an implementation of neural networks.
 [GNU GPL2.1][8] only.
-* [Firm][361] - A C library that provides a graph-based intermediate representation, optimizations and assembly code generation suitable for use in compilers.
-Comes with an example C front-end under the same license.
-[GNU LGPLv2.1][15] only.
 * [gjrand][327] - A library of random-number generation routines.
 [GNU GPL2.1][8] or [GNU GPLv3][41] (user's choice).
 * [GNU FreeIPMI][158] - An in-band and out-of-band IPMI implementation.
 [GNU GPL3][41] only.
 * [GNU gperf][351] - A perfect hash function generator, given a list of strings.
 Outputs C code.
 [GNU GPL3][41] or later.